RazzM13/LSW/WHITEPAPER.md

 ### Application caches
 An AppCache is a type of cache that is an instance of `/schemas/LSW/AppCache` and represents a software interface for interacting with caches of a specific type, in a packaged format, as described by it's schema.
 The software interface must be ready to receive the fullpath to a specific cache as a parameter and should provide the user with the ability to view, edit or otherwise interact with the cache.

+### Hook caches
+A HookCache is a type of cache that is an instance of either `/schemas/LSW/WebHookCache` or `/schemas/LSW/LambdaHookCache` and provides the ability to trigger an action upon a certain event that occurs within the confines of a given path within the LSW namespace.

 ### Geospatial caches
 A GeoCache is a type of cache that resides at a given SGeohash location, under an automatically generated [GUID](https://www.ietf.org/rfc/rfc4122.txt), within the LSW namespace (e.g. `/BK5q7PHG2H@1989/6c84fb90-12c4-11e1-840d-7b25c5ee775a`) and it can be an instance of any of the caches registered under the `/schemas` namespace.